C0deWiser/simple-storage/README.md

 filesystem.
 In other cases — private or cloud filesystem — application needs a controller to make files accessible to the users.

-Let's say we have such private disk in `config/filesystems.php`:
+Let's say we have such a private disk in `config/filesystems.php`:

 ```php
 'local' => [